What closing costs should you expect?

-There are certain normal expenses related to closing the sale of a house.
-These costs are commonly split between the buyer and seller, as spelled out in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in SOUTH CAROLINA to help guide you through the transaction.
+There are certain typical costs related to closing the sale of a house.
+These costs are commonly divided between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in SOUTH CAROLINA to help guide you through the transaction.

 • Points (optional)